Marcogeorgez/MovieLibrary/Readme.md

 ## Technologies Used

 - **C#**: The primary programming language used for the application logic.
-- **ADO.NET**: Used for data access and manipulation with the database.
+- **Entity Framework**: Used for data access and manipulation with the database.
 - **WinForms**: Provides the graphical user interface (GUI) for interacting with the movie library.

-## Reason to Learn ADO.Net:
-- Since Entity Framework is built on ADO.Net , many aspects including errors can be related to ADO.Net and therefore it is essential to know a knowledge about ADO .Net.
-- Reinforce Learning SQL in the meantime.

 ## Getting Started